DNA Day is here and many have been snapping up DNA test kits on sale this week at FamilyTreeDNA and Ancestry.

 Testing two other family members has enabled me to triangulate the matches we have in common.
 In a short time, this has led to a few connections with more distant (second and third) cousins that have been further verified through good old-fashioned paper trail genealogical research.
 It also led to one heck of a discovery.

-Through those matches, I am slowly figuring out which triangulated segments relate to particular branches of our family.
+Through those matches, I am slowly figuring out which triangulated segments relate to particular branches of my paternal side.

 My great-grandmother, Lulu (née Reuter) Bender, just happened to be the eldest daughter in a tight-knit family of 14 children.
 I am very fortunate that some of my Grandmom’s youngest cousins are still living.